coreybobco/generativepoetrypy/README.md

 ### What is this?

-This is primarily a library for procedurally generating visual poems.
+This is primarily a library for procedurally generating [concrete poetry](https://en.wikipedia.org/wiki/Concrete_poetry) (a.k.a. visual poetry).

 When provided a list of input words, a poem is generated using these words plus a broader group of words that are phonetically related to the list of input words.
 The words are joined by conjunctions and punctuation that is generally agnostic as to the surrounding word's part of speech, and spacing and indentation is randomized to emulate the characteristics visual poetry.